TIBCOSoftware/snappydata/docs/affinity_modes/local_mode.md

 <a id="localmode"></a>
 # Local Mode

 In this mode, you can execute all the components (client application, executors, and data store) locally in the application's JVM.
-It is the simplest way to start testing and using SnappyData, as you do not require a cluster, and the  executor threads are launched locally for processing.
+It is the simplest way to start testing and using TIBCO ComputeDB™, as you do not require a cluster, and the  executor threads are launched locally for processing.

 **Key Points**